metabase/metabase/README.md

 Copyright © 2015 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the terms of the GNU Affero General Public License (AGPL) except as otherwise noted.
+See individual files for details.